menu

 Unlike some towns, Valley Brook isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Valley Brook are a mix of both white- and blue-collar jobs.
 Overall, Valley Brook is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Valley Brook who work in food service (15.27%), management occupations (14.12%), and sales jobs (10.37%).

-Valley Brook is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Valley Brook does not have a public transit system used by locals to get to and from work.

 The per capita income in Valley Brook in 2022 was $15,811, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $63,244 for a family of four.